 When reflecting on his path to being a successful entrepreneur, Eppinger has many recommendations for students looking to start their own business and overcoming the obstacles they may face.

 “One of the best pieces of advice I have for opening a gym is to start small.
-I personally started out of a 198sq foot room in my house.
-I made a website, learned how search engine optimization worked through a series of Youtube videos and dominated the 3 pack on Google results.
-Make a website and use stock photos until your facility looks better then stock photos, then take your own photos.
+I started out of a 198sq foot room in my house.
+I made a website, learned how search engine optimization worked through a series of Youtube videos, and dominated the three-pack on Google results.
+Make a website and use stock photos until your facility looks better than stock photos, then take your own photos.
 You always want to start small because you need to control your overhead.
 There is nothing wrong with a business bursting at the seams because you got too big too fast, you can always expand.”

 “The bottom line is being self-employed is the best feeling in the world.
-When you work for someone else, it’s hard to see the direct impact in the work you are making.
+When you work for someone else, it’s hard to see the direct impact of your work.
 When you work for yourself, everything that you do has a 100% impact on your business.
 Start small, think big.”

 To learn more about Eppinger and Eppinger Fitness, visit www.eppingerfitness.com.